Bridge safety

 - checking the effects of changes in vehicle loading and traffic volume

-- monitoring long term performance of structural elements and materials
+- monitoring the long-term performance of structural elements and materials

 - providing information for the management system